 The FAFSA Rules On Income And Asset Information

 The FAFSA requires you to report your assets as of the date of application.
-However, in 2016, the FAFSA rules for reporting income changed.
-Instead of using income from the year before college enrollment, it now uses income from the year preceding the year before enrollment.
+It uses income from the year preceding the year before enrollment.
 In other words, students' financial-aid eligibility is currently based on income from two years before they start college, not one year before.
 Therefore, stock compensation that is taxable in the current year will affect eligibility for financial aid two years from now.

 What About The CSS Profile Form?